jaimango/calorietrack/README.md

-# CalorieTrack - AI-Powered Calorie Tracking App
+# Intake - AI-Powered Calorie Tracking App

-CalorieTrack is a mobile-friendly web application designed to help users easily track their daily calorie intake.
+Intake is a mobile-friendly web application designed to help users easily track their daily calorie intake.
 It leverages AI to estimate calories from meal descriptions or photos, providing a modern and intuitive user experience.

 ## Key Features